shivanshdave/2020-432/README.md

 This will be the public web site for my 432 course in Spring 2020 at Case Western Reserve University.

+## When and Where?

+- Tuesdays and Thursdays from 1 PM to 2:15 PM in Room **E321-323** in the Robbins Building at the School of Medicine.
+- Classes meet as listed on the [Course Calendar](https://github.com/THOMASELOVE/2020-432/blob/master/calendar.md).
+Our first session will be on Tuesday **2020-01-14**.

+### Contacting Us

+- After the first class, most questions and other feedback should be sent to Dr. Love and the Teaching Assistants via email: `431-help at case dot edu`.
+- Prior to the first class, or to contact Dr. Love individually, email `thomas dot love at case dot edu`.

 ## What Should I Do Prior to the First Class?

 Our first class starts at 1 PM on Tuesday 2020-01-14 in E321-323 in the Robbins building at the School of Medicine.
 Prior to that time,